• Skip to primary navigation

 Jump to Recipe

-Have you ever tried Marcella Hazan's famous tomato sauce?
+Have you ever tried Marcella Hazan's famous sauce?
 I first learned of that simple, yet profound butter and onion tomato sauce about a decade ago, and it is now the only way I make tomato sauce.
 Over the years I've tweaked it to fit my own preferences, adding a bit more spices and herbs, as well as a pinch of sugar.
 I also started cooking it in the slow cooker all day.
-My family loves it so much that I started using that basic technique of cooking the tomatoes with a whole onion and butter to make tomato soup too.
+My family loves that tomato sauce so much that I started using that basic technique of cooking the tomatoes with a whole onion and butter to make tomato soup too.

-So let's get to making it!
-The text below offers some tips for making it, or you can scroll down to the bottom for the complete recipe.
+So, let's get to making it!
+You can jump around the article using the menu below, or you can just head right to the bottom for the complete recipe.

 Slow cooker tomato soup ingredients.

 Here is a brief overview of the ingredients needed for this recipe.
 The full recipe with quantities is listed below this text in the recipe card.
 If substitutions are available for this recipe, they'll be listed here.
-If you don't see a substitution you are looking for, feel free to leave a comment below.
+If you don't see a substitution you are looking for, please leave a comment below.

-• whole peeled san marzano tomatoes + crushed san marzano tomatoes (see note)
+• whole peeled San Marzano tomatoes + crushed San Marzano tomatoes (see note)

 • onion